softwarecurator/svelte-wagmi/README.md

 - `autoConnect` (boolean, default: `true`): Specifies whether the Ethereum client should automatically connect to a provider upon initialization.
 If set to `true`, the client will attempt to connect automatically.
 - `appName` (string, default: `'Erc.Kit'`): Specifies the name of the application using the Ethereum client.
-- `appIcon` (string): Specifies the URL or path to an icon representing the application.
-- `appDescription` (string): Specifies the description of the application.
-- `appUrl` (string): Specifies the URL of the application.
 - `chains` (array, default: `defaultChains`): An array of chain configurations to connect with.
 If not provided, the function will use default chain configurations.
-- `alchemyId` (string): The API key for the Alchemy provider, used for connecting to the Alchemy service.
+- `alchemyId` (optional) (string): The API key for the Alchemy provider, used for connecting to the Alchemy service.
-- `infuraId` (string): The API key for the Infura provider, used for connecting to the Infura service.
 - `connectors` (object): An object containing customized connector configurations for the Ethereum client.
-- `publicClient` (object): Specifies a pre-configured public client object.
-- `stallTimeout` (number): Specifies the stall timeout value for the Ethereum client.
 - `walletConnectProjectId` (string): The project ID used for the WalletConnect integration.

 ### Return Value: